 - Spectacles or contact lenses, if you wear either

-- Test results or medical records of previous or exisiting medical conditions
+- Test results or medical records of previous or existing medical conditions

 - The Medical Report Form (IMM 1017E), sent by the Visa office